Is Xcalak Safe Enough for You to Visit?

 Some places in Mexico have earned a reputation for not being safe and, unjustly, that reputation has spread to most of Mexico.
 The stories you read about crime in Mexico are usually sensational – and scary – but they are not typical of the entire country.

-Is Xcalak Safe?
+Is Xcalak Safe for Tourists?

-Before you start, know that Xcalak is a small village with a population of only 400.
+For some background: Xcalak is a small village with a population of only 400.
 The town is next to the Mexico / Belize border, has a Navy presence, and a police cruiser occasionally makes the rounds through town.